2022 Hamilton, Ontario, municipal election: Ward 11 - Glanbrook

-Ward 11's incumbent councillor, Brenda Johnson, was first elected in 2010 and announced she would not seek another term in office in 2022.
+Ward 11's incumbent councillor, Brenda Johnson, was first elected in 2010 and announced that she would not seek another term in office in 2022.

 The first candidate to register for the race was Nick Lauwers, the runner-up in the 2014 HWDSB trustee election in Wards 14 and 15 (Wentworth-Flamborough) on 3 May 2022.
 Lauwers, who sought the Ontario Progressive Conservative Party's nomination to run in Ancaster-Dundas-Flamborough-Westdale in 2014 and Flamborough-Glanbrook in 2017, told media his priorities included capping development and improving the area's infrastructure.